The Enchanted Prince Who was a Hedgehog: Summary

 A king and queen wish to have a son in their old age, and suddenly the queen becomes pregnant.
 She gives birth to a hedgehog, to their shock, but the hedgehog asks to be suckled.
 After three days, he takes the sheep to graze in the forest, and sees a Turkish king who has lost his way in the woods.
 The hedgehog prince offers to help him, if he promises his eldest daughter as the animal's wife.
 A deal is made, and the hedgehog prince later goes to meet the Turkish king in order to cash in on the promise.
 He marries the elder princess, and they ride a carriage to the castle.
 When the hedgehog jumps on the bride's lap, she shoos him away, and he kills her for it.
 Next, the Turkish king goes to church with his wife, and loses his way in the forest again.
 The hedgehog appears and offers his help, in exchange for marrying the middle princess.
 It happens thus, and the hedgehog marries the second princess.
 The girl shoos away the hedgehog, who kills the second princess.
 Lastly, the Turkish king loses his way in the forest again, and offers his help in exchange for marrying the youngest princess.
 The Turkish king agrees to a deal, and later marries the princess to the animal.
 On the road home, the hedgehog jumps on the princess's lap, injuring her.
 The princess simply takes out her veil and cushions her husband.

-Some time later, the princess, Ludinca, becomes pregnant, and the hedgehog prince's mother suspects she is having an affair, but she explains he takes off the porcupine skin at night to become a handsome youth, then suggests she burns the animal skin by heating up an oven later at night.
+Some time later, the princess, Ludinca, becomes pregnant, and the hedgehog prince's mother suspects she is having an affair.
+Ludinca explains that the hedgehog takes off the porcupine skin at night to become a handsome youth.
+The mother suggests that she burn the animal skin by heating up an oven later at night.
 That same night, at midnight, while the prince is asleep, Ludinca gives the animal skin to her mother-in-law for her to burn it.
 The human hedgehog smells the burning, wakes up and curses his wife not to bear their children unless he places his arm around her three times, but spares his mother of any curse.
 In return, Ludinca cuts her finger and lets three drops of blood fall on his shirt, for her and no one else to wash it.
 The hedgehog prince says his name is Rudolf, and vanishes.
-After two years, Ludinca decides to go after him: she places two hoops around her belly and begins a long journey.
+After two years, Ludinca decides to go after him.
+She places two hoops around her belly and begins a long journey.
 She reaches the hut of an old woman, who asks her children, the Star, the Moon, and the Sun, if they saw Rudolf.
 Only the Sun knows about his location: he is now married to a fairy maiden in a castle beyond the Danube River.
 The old woman gives Ludinca a golden duck for her to trade it for a night in Rudolf's chambers.